netsec-ethz/scion-tutorials/content/config/setup_endhost.md

 ```

 Then we need to fix another configuration file:
-the localhost addresses in `/etc/scion/gen/ISD*/AS*/end host/sd.toml` must be changed to to the end host's IP address.
+the localhost addresses in `/etc/scion/gen/ISD*/AS*/end host/sd.toml` must be changed to the end host's IP address.
 ```
 ENDHOST_IP=#..host IP..# sed -i "s/127\.0\.0\.1/$ENDHOST_IP/" /etc/scion/gen/ISD*/AS*/end host/sd.toml
 ```